-- 1. Advisor: An individual selected by the Complainant and/or Respondent to guide them through the grievance process and accompany them to all meetings, including the hearing. - 2.
-Complainant: An individual who is alleged to be the victim of sexual harassment. - 3.
+Advisor: An individual selected by the Complainant and/or Respondent to guide them through the grievance process and accompany them to all meetings, including the hearing.

+- 2. Complainant: An individual who is alleged to be the victim of sexual harassment. - 3.
 Confidential Employee: A College employee who does not have an affirmative duty to report incidents of Sexual Harassment to the Title IX Coordinator, including but not limited to medical or mental health professionals, licensed student counselors, nurses and athletic trainers. - 4.
 Education Program or Activity: The College's education programs or activities include locations, events, or circumstances in which the College exercised substantial control over both the Respondent and the context in which the Sexual Harassment occurred, including any building owned or controlled by a student organization official recognized by the College. - 5.
 Employee: An individual paid by the College to perform specific duties, including faculty and staff, whether employed part-time or full-time.
 This definition excludes student-employees and third-party contractors unless otherwise noted. - 6.
-Formal Complaint: A statement filed and signed by a Complainant or the Title IX Coordinator alleging Sexual Harassment against a Respondent and requesting the College investigate the allegation(s) of Sexual Harassment. - 7.
-Incapacitation: Incapacitation refers to a state in which a person is mentally or physically incapable of resisting or appraising the nature of their conduct.2 - 8.
+Forcible Sex Offense: Any sexual act directed against another person without the consent of that person including instances in which the person is incapable of giving consent. - 7.
+Formal Complaint: A statement filed and signed by a Complainant or the Title IX Coordinator alleging Sexual Harassment against a Respondent and requesting the College investigate the allegation(s) of Sexual Harassment. - 8.
+Incapacitation: Incapacitation refers to a state in which a person is mentally or physically incapable of resisting or appraising the nature of their conduct.2 - 9.
 Preponderance of the Evidence Standard: A preponderance of the evidence is the greater weight of the evidence indicating it is more likely than not the alleged conduct occurred.
-This is the standard of review used by the decision-maker to determine whether a respondent has violated this policy. - 9.
-Respondent: An individual who is alleged to have engaged in conduct constituting sexual harassment. - 10.
-Student: An individual currently enrolled or registered in the College's education program or activity or who has completed the immediately preceding term and is eligible for re-enrollment. - 11.
-Student-Employee: An individual who is currently enrolled or registered in the College's educational program or activity and paid by the College to perform specific duties.
+This is the standard of review used by the decision-maker to determine whether a respondent has violated this policy. - 10.
+Respondent: An individual who is alleged to have engaged in conduct constituting sexual harassment. - 11.
+Student: An individual currently enrolled or registered in the College's education program or activity or who has completed the immediately preceding term and is eligible for re-enrollment. - 12.
+Student-Employees.
+An individual who is currently enrolled or registered in the College's educational program or activity and paid by the College to perform specific duties.
 The Student Employees' primary purpose at the College is to receive an education, which includes, but is not limited to, graduate assistants, biweekly contract student employees, and other student employees such as resident assistants.
 Student Employees does not include Employees whose primary purpose is employment and who are also taking classes at the College, including but not limited to, employees covered by collective bargaining agreements, or covered under board policies 5102, 5103, or 5104.